 Best Time: December to August

 The Dau Go Cave (Wooden Stake Caves) is the largest and most beautiful grotto in the Halong Bay area.
 Located about 6 kilometres from Bai Chay Wharf in Halong, this cave is 27 meters above the sea level.
-The entrance is 12 meters wide and 17 meters high.
 Inside the cave is a huge space with the size of 5,000 square meters.
 The height of the dome is 25 meters.
 Stalagmites and stalactites of various shapes may be found within, illuminated with mysterious lights to give off an ethereal appearance.
-It is best describes as a Cave inside a mountain in the middle of the ocean.
-The Dau Go Caves can only be reached by boat.
 The caving experience is just a day trip and the activities involve rock climbing and cave exploration.

 Cost: Boat to the Caves: VND 1,500,000, Entrance: VND 30,000 per person